 Consider these five golden rules for designing great web forms:

 The greatest danger in using forms lies in their appearing cluttered.
 Using in-field labels is an elegant solution – and can also help with saving space.
-Instead of the label appearing beside the field into which a user enters data, it should appear within that space – and then move the label either above the field or to the side when someone clicks into it, so they are reminded of what information they need to put into the field.
+Instead of the label appearing beside the field into which a user enters data, it should appear within that space.
+Then, move the label either above the field or to the side when someone clicks into it.
+This will remind them what information they need to put into the field.

 Web forms are often used behind sign-in barriers, or even as sign-in mechanisms themselves.
 This can be a redundant step – and one which acts as an obstruction to completion.
 Try to reduce this potential.
 Almost everyone has a social media account these days, and allowing users to sign-in with their social details makes their lives much easier.
 They essentially have a key to most of the internet – and they’ll go through a lot more doors as a result.